NVIDIA/GenerativeAIExamples/industries/manufacturing/predictive_maintenance_agent/README.md

 ### How Workspace Utilities Work

-**Location**: The utilities are located in `/workspace/utils/` (which maps to your `output_data/utils/` directory).

-**Philosophy**: Instead of asking the LLM to generate complex transformation code through multiple agent layers (which can lose context and introduce errors), the system provides pre-tested utility functions that can be invoked with simple instructions.
+The utilities are located in `/workspace/utils/` (which maps to your `output_data/utils/` directory).
+Instead of asking the LLM to generate complex transformation code through multiple agent layers (which can lose context and introduce errors), this system provides pre-tested utility functions that can be invoked with simple instructions.

 **Architecture Benefits**:
 - **Reliability**: Pre-tested, robust implementations instead of generated code